remix-run/remix/docs/guides/styling.md

 Here's a quick guide to getting it set up.
 We encourage you to read the official [Tailwind installation instructions](https://tailwindcss.com/docs/installation#installing-tailwind-css-as-a-post-css-plugin) as well.

-1. You'll to install them as dev dependencies in your app:
+1. You'll need to install them as dev dependencies in your app:

     ```sh
     npm install -D tailwindcss@latest postcss@latest autoprefixer@latest postcss-cli@latest